NVIDIA/NeMo-RL/docs/guides/grpo.md

 )
 ```

-Notice that you provide a mapping of tasks to their processors so the dataset knows what to use when processing samples.
+Ensure you provide a mapping of tasks to their processors so the dataset knows which processor to use when handling samples.

 ### Policy Model